 Wear layer is often used as the distinguishing feature between vinyl plank flooring for residential or commercial use.
 A 12-mil wear layer is frequently seen as the boundary between domestic and light commercial, whereas 20 mil and upward is considered commercial, used for high-traffic offices or retail areas, for example.

 However, the terms “residential” and “commercial” are somewhat arbitrary.
-A commercial-grade wear layer is usually advised for business premises, but vinyl flooring plank designated as commercial is often also designed to be used in a residential environment.
-Indeed if you have boisterous kids or pets, it could well be the optimum choice.
+A commercial-grade wear layer is usually advised for business premises, but vinyl plank flooring designated as commercial is often also designed to be used in a residential environment.
+In households with boisterous kids or pets, it could well be the optimal choice.

 Length, Width, and Color